 Ayurvedic Forest Bathing

-Instead of only using your senses outwardly, use them as avenues of consciousness: breathe in through each sense and feel it in your heart.
+Instead of only using your senses outwardly, use them as avenues of consciousness: imagine breathing in through each sense and feeling what you notice in your heart.
 Listen to the sounds of nature in your heart.
-Smell, see, and touch nature, bringing the awareness of each to your heart.
+Smell, see, and touch nature, bringing the awareness of each sense to your heart.